Douglas Glenn Fisher

-Douglas Glenn Fisher (born 28 November 1942 in Windsor, Ontario) is a Canadian politician.
+Douglas Glenn Fisher (born 28 November 1942) is a Canadian politician.
 The son of Mary Waddington Fisher and Clancy Clare Fisher.
 Fisher graduated with a Bachelor of Arts degree from Assumption University of Windsor in 1963.
 In 1986, he organized the Clancy Fisher Award for Windsor students entering the University of Windsor.
 He was married to Christine Purden from 1970 to 1975.
 In 1978, he married Barbara Jacob.
 The two later divorced.
 In 2012, he married Irene DeClute.